kubernetes/kube-state-metrics/CONTRIBUTING.md

 - [Mentoring Initiatives](https://git.k8s.io/community/mentoring) - We have a diverse set of mentorship programs available that are always looking for volunteers!

+## Contact Information

+- [Slack channel](https://kubernetes.slack.com/?redir=%2Fmessages%2FCJJ529RUY) - Open channel that can be used by people who have questions about the project.
+It offers an alternative to submitting a Github issue;

 <!---
 Custom Information - if you're copying this template for the first time you can add custom content here, for example: